csh970605/csh970605.github.io/_posts/2023-04-07-Auto_Encoder.md

 </center>
 <br><br>

-But, this is not the end.
-By using [softmax function](https://csh970605.github.io/posts/Softmax/), the output is "[1 0 0 0]"
+However, this is not the end.
+By using [softmax function](https://csh970605.github.io/posts/Softmax/), the output becomes "[1 0 0 0]"

 <center>
 <img src="https://user-images.githubusercontent.com/28240052/232228892-b8512a68-c66b-418f-b5ad-9ceca9cf8766.png" width=200>
 </center>
 <br><br>

-In this case, the input is the same as the output.<br>
-Then, how the output isn't the same as the input?
-It is easily solved by adding biases.
+In this case, the input is the same as the output.
+So, how do you solve the case where the output is not the same as the input?
+Adding biases is an easy solution.
 <center>
 <img src="https://user-images.githubusercontent.com/28240052/232277193-cc8c0476-bf4d-4861-a8ab-0e147c67a6e5.png" width=600>
 </center>